openedx-unsupported/registrar/README.rst

 Using with Devstack
 -----------------

+!
+Note !
+This section may be outdated.
+Tutor (https://docs.tutor.edly.io/gettingstarted.html) is now the supported development environment for the Open edX project, but we have not currently verified if Registrar works on Tutor.

 The best way to run Registrar is within the edX Devstack: https://github.com/openedx/devstack.

 See the Devstack README for information on how to install and run Registrar.